Ninja Gaiden II – the Dark Sword of Chaos

 The events of Ninja Gaiden II occur a year after the original.
 Some time has passed since Ryu defeated the Jacquio and avenged his father.
 But now a new evil has taken his place.
 Ashtar, the Emperor of Darkness has appeared and plans to rule the world using the Sword of Chaos.
 His plan is to use the sword to open the Gate of Darkness.
 Ryu is recruited by Special Forces agent Robert to stop him and save Irene Lew in the process.

 There have been some slight adjustments to Ryu’s abilities and toolkit.
 You can scale walls freely rather than the flipping jumps necessary in the first game.
 This change in particular is a major quality of life improvement.
 Most of the ninja arts from the original return unchanged.
 These are joined by the Fireball Ninpo, which fires at a 45 degree angle downward and the art of the fire wheel.
 The fireball ninpo is only situationally useful, leaving the other weapons a better choice.
 The art of the fire wheel is actually a carryover from the first game.
-Except here it can be manually activated repeatedly at a high cost.
+Except here activate it manually repeatedly at a high cost.

 Veterans of the original will mourn the loss of the jump and slash technique.
 This powerful item shredded bosses in seconds and was broken.
 In its place are shadow clones.
 You can have up to two phantom doubles that will follow your every movement.
 As an added bonus you can also equip another weapon which they will also use, tripling your firepower.
 As cool as they are they do not compare to the jump and slash.
 The majority of the time they actually kill something it is a happy accident rather than skillful timing.
 But they do have their uses.
 If you set it up right up you can totally stun lock bosses; the second and third level bosses are perfect examples of this.